BlueQuartzSoftware/SimulationIO/Documentation/SimulationIOFilters/ExportLAMMPSFile.md

 This **Filter** is used to create an atomistic representation of microstructure from image data.
 The data file produced by this **filter** can be used for initializing the atomic coordinates in LAMMPS package.

+This **filter** should be used in conjunction with another **filter** named "Insert Atoms".
+Given a microstructure, the "Insert Atoms" filter follows the orientation of different features to insert atoms in them and saves the configuration of atoms in a **Vertex Data Container**.
+The "Export LAMMPS Filter" uses this **Vertex Data Container** to create an input file for LAMMPS.

 ## Parameters ##

 | Name | Type | Description |